AgonyTeam/Agony/README.md

 ## Help Wanted
 There's a lot of work to do, hopefully you can contribute and get your name in the credits!
 Check out our project boards!
-Be sure to join the Discord channel (https://discord.gg/52gwHev)!

 ### Coding
 - (https://github.com/AgonyTeam/Agony/projects/1) Anything here that has the "APPROVED" tag has to be done, assign yourself and program away!